Tax Return Preparer Ethical Issues

 Upon completion of this course, you should be able to:

-- Discuss the scope of registered tax return preparer responsibilities;
+- Recognize the permitted scope of tax return preparer responsibilities;

-- Describe the best practices for tax advisors in preparing or assisting in the preparation of a submission to the Internal Revenue Service;
+- Identify the best practices for tax advisers in preparing or assisting in the preparation of a submission to the Internal Revenue Service;

-- Explain practitioner duties and restrictions with respect to -
+- List practitioner duties and restrictions with respect to -

 - Information to be furnished to the IRS,